4dn-dcic/Submit4DN/README.md

 ### Troubleshooting

-If you encounter an error containint something like:
+If you encounter an error containing something like:

 ```
  Symbol not found: _PyInt_AsLong